walloutlet/LibreNMS-Alert-Templates/README.md

 3. In the **Alert Templates** section, select the appropriate template
 4. Configure alert rule conditions and thresholds

-See [Alert Template Assignments.png](Alert%20Template%20Assignments.png) for the current template assignments.
+Refer to the [Alert Template Assignments](#alert-template-assignments) section above for example template assignments.

 ### Template Format